-“Stay,” a duet with Mikky Ekko, was released as the second single from Unapologetic and it showcased Rihanna's underrated vocal talent.
+No. 5: "Stay," from album Unapologetic (2012)"Stay," a duet with Mikky Ekko, was released as the second single from Unapologetic and it showcased Rihanna's underrated vocal talent.
 It peaked at No. 3 on Billboard's Hot 100.
 The lyrics are about temptation and resistance.
 "Stay" is still a recurrent radio hit till this day.

-“Diamonds” was the first release from the album Unapologetic, and like the first release from Rihanna's previous albums, the song hit No. 1.
+No. 3: "Diamonds" from album Unapologetic (2012)"Diamonds" was the first release from the album Unapologetic, and like the first release from Rihanna's previous albums, the song hit No. 1.
 It was co-written by Sia, who just scored her own No. 1 song at the age of 43.
 One could even imagine Sia as the main singer of this song.
 This is a simple love song, and, at the time, it was a surprise coming from a singer who scored several hits about unhealthy relationships.
 Surprisingly, Amy Sciarretto of Pop Crush said the song was bland.